Does Epstein-Barr virus cause MS?

-According to the Centers for Disease Control and Prevention, Epstein-Barr virus (EBV) is one of the most common human viruses in the world.
-Spread through saliva, EBV can cause other infections such as mononucleosis (mono).
+According to the Centers for Disease Control and Prevention, EBV is one of the most common human viruses in the world.
+Spread through saliva, EBV can cause other infections, such as mononucleosis (mono).
 EBV often is spread among children and young adults, since it is easily passed from person to person and often has no symptoms.

 “This is one of the more promising discoveries linking the two diseases,” said Geeta A. Ganesh, M.D., MPH, neurologist with Norton Neuroscience Institute Hussung Family Multiple Sclerosis Center.
 “Other viruses have been studied, but EBV seems to have the strongest prevalence associated with MS.”

-While this is good news, there are still many questions.
+While the discovery clears up some of the mystery around the cause of MS, there are still many questions.
 It is not known if EBV causes relapses or affects the progression of MS. Though EBV is a trigger, MS is fueled by a combination of genetics, environment and other factors.
+Research has yet to establish a link between EBV and any particular type of MS.

 Select an appointment date and time from available spots listed below.